- It is important that you take care of your own health and wellbeing, even if you are busy looking after someone else's health.

 - Find out more about emergencies, equipment, adaptions and telecare, and medication.

 - Relationships with your partner, family and friends may be put under strain by caring.
-Our new online guide can offer you ways to deal with this.
+Our online relationship guide for carers can offer you ways to deal with this.

 - When caring ends can help you sort out some of the practical problems you may face, such as how to register a death.